SEKOIA-IO/documentation/_shared_content/automate/debug-playbooks.md

 When a successful run is restarted (thus restarting all actions in the playbook), it will create a new entry in the runs' list.
 When a failed or a pending run is restarted, it will update the run that was restarted, but not create add a new run in the runs' list.

+## Playbook logs

+#### Switch Mode

+After a playbook run is executed, it is possible to switch mode after selecting a module, log information will be displayed in the different modes:
+- Edition :  logs returned and displayed in a tab
+- Run Results : results of executed module